WP Engine Review (2023): Is it Really Worth?

 - WP Engine Review – The Final Verdict

 In 2010, Jason Cohen, Ben Metcalfe, and Cullen Wilson came up with the idea for WP Engine.
 The main office is in Austin, Texas, but the company has servers in North America, Europe, Asia, and Australia.
-It is a privately owned company with three data centers in London, Tokyo, and the United States.
+It is a privately owned company with three data centres in London, Tokyo, and the United States.
 Its architecture works on a global scale.

 WP Engine is a premium managed-to-host service that only works with WordPress.
 It has advanced security features and customer service that has won awards.
 More than 185,000 people from more than 150 countries use the platform.